-Hosted by Library Journal in partnership with St. Louis Public Library and St. Louis County Library, this latest installment of our highly acclaimed library building and design event will address the challenges libraries face in reconfiguring their spaces to accommodate changing user needs as ebooks and other digital resources expand and lifelong learning and literacy are ever more critical.
+Hosted by Library Journal in partnership with Salt Lake City Public Library and Salt Lake County Library, this newest installment of our highly acclaimed library building and design event will bring you the latest design thinking to insure that your libraries remain vital community learning and gathering spaces.

-The Design Institute is a full day event that provides expert panel discussions with librarians and architects on pressing topics and trends in library space and design as well as a special panel focusing on the latest product offerings.
+This full-day event provides expert panel discussions with librarians and architects on pressing topics and trends in library space and design as well as a special panel focusing on the latest product offerings.
 Attendees have hands on time in a small group architect-led breakout session dealing with real-life design challenges submitted in advance by fellow attendees.
-Following the breakouts, participating architects will present “takeaways” from the design challenges.
 There will also be plenty of face time and networking opportunities with architects, furniture and equipment vendors, and colleagues.

 And you’ll have the opportunity to take an optional tour of area libraries hosted by Salt Lake City and Salt Lake County libraries on May 15 from 12:00-5:00 pm preceding the May 16 seminar (details to come/registrants will be alerted by email).

 Admission is free but space is limited, so sign up today!
 Registration is open only to librarians and their city planners.

 Date: Friday, May 16, 2014 Time: 9:00 am – 6:00 pm